swiftlang/swift-evolution/proposals/0387-cross-compilation-destinations.md

 The cross-compilation configuration itself that involves three different triples is called [the Canadian Cross](https://en.wikipedia.org/wiki/Cross_compiler#Canadian_Cross).

-Let’s call a Swift toolchain and an SDK bundled together a **Swift SDK**.
+Let’s call a Swift toolchain and an SDK bundled together in an artifact bundle a **Swift SDK**.

 ## Motivation